rdegraafwhizzkit/nifi-hadoop-libraries-bundle/README.md

 **Note:** NiFi verision can be changed if necessary in the pom.xml

-Run a mvn clean install in the nifi-mapr-nar directory and once the build completes successfully the target NiFi bundle will be located in the target directory.
-The file will be called **nifi-hadoop-libraries-nar-0.3.0.nar**
+Run a `mvn clean install` in the nifi-mapr-nar directory and once the build completes successfully the target NiFi bundle will be located in the target directory.
+The file will be called **nifi-hadoop-libraries-nar-0.x.x.nar**

 Copy the nar file to the NiFi environment and replace it with the existing hadoop libraries under **$NIFI_HOME/lib** and restart NiFi.